sarahtam718/100-days-of-code/log.md

 ### Day 22: February 11, 2020

-**Week's Progress**: 23% closer to finishing Basic JavaScript modules on freeCodeCamp
+**Day's Progress**: 23% closer to finishing Basic JavaScript modules on freeCodeCamp

 **Thoughts:** Though I want to build projects, I recognize my need for these modules to build my skills and break down misconceptions.
 Patience and perseverance will win out!